-Emmy Award-Winning Journalist • Host, Reporter & Producer • Expert Digital & Visual Storyteller • Certified Nutrition Specialist
+Emmy Award-Winning Journalist • News, Lifestyle & Multimedia Expert • Executive Producer & Professor • Host & Visual Storyteller • Media Consultant & Blogger • Certified Nutrition Specialist

 AT A GLANCE

-Olivia has extensive experience with 10+ years in print, broadcast, multimedia and digital journalism, as well as with local, national and international reporting.
-She has worked on stories for several media organizations throughout her career, including CNN, CNNMoney, 60 Minutes, Al Jazeera, NY1 News and the Columbia Journalism Review.
+Olivia is a content creator with extensive experience of 20+ years in print, broadcast, multimedia and digital journalism, as well as with local, national and international reporting.
+She has worked on stories for several media organizations throughout her career, including ABC News, Good Morning America, CNN, CNN Business, 60 Minutes, Al Jazeera, NY1 News and the Columbia Journalism Review.

-Olivia has created, hosted and anchored different series and video franchises, including a live stream show called Healthy Living, explainer videos on everyday oddities and health and science facts called Did You Know That? and an interactive quiz show called Know The News.
+Olivia has created, hosted and anchored different series and video franchises, including a live stream show called Healthy Living, an Instagram Story series called On Trend, explainer videos on everyday oddities and health and science facts called Did You Know That? and an interactive quiz show called Know The News.
 She created and produced the investigative series Underground, which you can find on Hulu and OTT platforms along with other Digital Features.
 She also produced one of the first series for Facebook Watch.

 HONORS & AWARDS

-Olivia co-produced a documentary, Dead Horse Bay, which was the first-ever piece to be nominated and to win an Emmy Award for ABC News National’s digital unit.
-She has won an Emmy Award as part of the team at Good Morning America.
-Olivia was also recently nominated for an Emmy Award for team network coverage of the Solar Eclipse, where she was one of the television correspondents for the special report.
+Olivia co-produced a documentary, Dead Horse Bay, which was the first-ever piece to be nominated and to win an Emmy Award for ABC News’ digital unit.
+She won an Emmy Award as part of the team at Good Morning America as well.
+Olivia was also nominated for an Emmy Award as a television correspondent for ABC News’ special report of the Solar Eclipse.

 A California native, Olivia began her journalism career at 15 with a front-page exposé for her town newspaper about a rat problem at the local high school.
 She wrote a weekly column on world issues for the paper as well.
 Olivia was also the Editor-in-Chief of her high school newspaper.